craigmcc/cityteam-checkins/INSTALLATION.md

 NOTE:  During the installation process, you will be asked to choose and configure a number of values (such as passwords) that will be needed later.
-[This document](./CHEATSHEET.md), if printed out, provides a convenient way to record and save these values.
+[This document](client/public/helptext/CHEATSHEET.html), if printed out, provides a convenient way to record and save these values.
+It is also accessible from the Help menu when running the user application in a browser.

 THIS DOCUMENT CONTAINS SENSITIVE INFORMATION, SO ACCESS TO IT SHOULD BE CLOSELY CONTROLLED.

 ## 1. PLANNING